Air Conditioning Tip from AC Express

 Because of this, it makes sense that the end of the summer would be a popular time for repairs to be needed.
-After all that hard work your air conditioner puts in sometimes things stop working as well as they should, or stop working at all.
-The transition between summer and fall is the perfect time to get a checkup on your system, because even if there’s nothing immediately evident in terms of AC problems, regular checkups are great way to prevent those problems before they occur, and some problems can be sneaky and only become catastrophic over time.
+After all that hard work your air conditioner puts in, sometimes things stop working as well as they should, or stop working at all.
+The transition between summer and fall is the perfect time to get a checkup on your system.
+Because even if there’s nothing immediately evident in terms of AC problems, regular checkups are great way to prevent those problems before they occur.
+Some problems can be sneaky and only become catastrophic over time.
 So, in this tip, we’ll look at some of the most common repairs that are done on air conditioning systems just at the end of summer, or soon after.

 Cleaning Dirty Coils

 This is a maintenance task that is relatively quick and easy for a professional to do, and normally will be done during a preventative maintenance visit.
 It’s extremely important though.
 If you’ve noticed that your air conditioner has lost some of its cooling strength over the summer, dirty coils may be the cause.
 Both the outside and the inside coils can get dirty, and both will lead to the same effect, less effective air conditioning.
 The indoor coil is the evaporator coil and the outdoor coil is the condenser.